 - Fast to get going with

 Sitecore Due to the complexity of Sitecore, users require a certain level of training and knowledge to get the most out of Sitecore’s features.
 This includes content authoring, email sending, data and analytics, marketing automation, and so on.
 However, once a user has completed the initial learning curve, content authoring and usability accelerates.
+For instance, the content editor toolbar has a similar look and feel to Microsoft Word, which results with most users feeling a sense of familiarity with the interface.
 Sitecore is the best choice if businesses would like a tool that offers deep marketing and digital functionalities, and are willing to educate and train themselves to get the most out of it.

 - Doesn’t require an external partner to implement and get the most out of the system